 - Condoms – And if you foresee the need: condoms.

-Types of Clothes to Bring
+Types of Clothes to Pack for Korea

 One important thing to remember while packing is the dress code is at your work place.
-Dress codes vary from school to school, some informal and casual, others professional and tidy, so be sure to first inquire with your school and pack accordingly.
+Dress codes vary from school to school, some informal and casual, others professional and tidy, so be sure to first enquire with your school and pack accordingly.

 Keep in mind that Korea has four seasons.
-If you are used to the changing seasons, then there will be no real surprises with Korean weather, but if you aren’t make sure you’ve covered all the bases.
+If you are used to the changing seasons, then there will be no real surprises with Korean weather, but if you aren’t, make sure you’ve covered all the bases.
 The summer is hot and very humid, with the monsoon in July watering every inch of the country.
 The winters are cold and dry but typically very sunny, although the past few winters have brought unexpected, record-holding snow falls which have left almost the entire population without a pair of decent snow boots.
 The spring comes early, with magical gusts of warm temperature and blooming trees.
 And the fall seems to carry on for months, entertaining the city and country side with the mystical dance of autumn colors and cool evenings.

 Food items and specialty foods are becoming more available in the larger grocery stores in Korea.
 If you have specific foods or cooking items that you can’t live without, you should pack an ample amount for your stay.